ISO 9000-4 1993 in Plain English

 Life-cycle costs

 • Calculate costs.
-Develop procedures to calculate
+Develop procedures to calculate and analyze product life cycle costs.

 Customer support

 • Support your products.
-Make sure your
+Make sure customers know how to:

 • Operate your products.